 - Those in shelters need advocates.
 How are resources found?
-How do you connect with the available services? - Access to counseling, spiritual health after the traumatic experience of the natural disaster/emergency. - Family reunification- how to find family that has been separated? - City will provide interpreters when individuals are working with city programs, once individuals leave a shelter, the agency/organization that are assisting would provide the interpreter, not the city.
+How do you connect with the available services? - Access to video phones if personal ones have been damaged. - Access to counseling, spiritual health after the traumatic experience of the natural disaster/emergency. - Family reunification- how to find family that has been separated? - City will provide interpreters when individuals are working with city programs, once individuals leave a shelter, the agency/organization that are assisting would provide the interpreter, not the city.